-Kierkegaard notes that “The Good, of course, signifies the restoration of freedom, redemption, salvation, of whatever one would call it.”
-And these aspects of the good come about through meaningful communication and disclosure in order to experience love, forgiveness, trust, and so on.
-Thus the demonic person’s initial and fundamental strategy is to shut himself up with himself to prevent avoid contact with the good.
-Kierkegaard notes that this is the basic form of activity the demonic takes—a form of withdrawal from the world.
+Kierkegaard notes that “The Good, of course, signifies the restoration of freedom, redemption, salvation, of whatever one would call it” (119).
+And these aspects of the Good can only come about through meaningful communication and disclosure.
+Thus the demonic person’s initial and fundamental strategy for defying the Good is to shut himself up with himself to avoid meaningful communication.
+Kierkegaard notes that this is the basic form of activity the demonic takes—a form of withdrawal from other people.
 He refers to this form as shutupness or inclosing reserve and notes that the demonic individual “becomes more and more inclosed and does not want communication” (124).